• Skip to main content

 The first cookie you push out of the cookie press is probably not going to be the prettiest.
 It may take several tries to determine how many times to press the trigger to get the perfect shaped cookie.

 Have no fear!
-Remove any you dislike and put back with your dough and stick it through the press again on the next round!
+Remove any cookies that don’t turn out and put it back with your dough and put the dough back through the press on the next round.
 My cookie press usually requires 1-2 trigger pulls.
 This can also vary based on the shape disc you are using.
-Trial and error.
+It’s all trial and error but will be very easy once you learn your press.

 Cookie Sheet